Romance & Cigarettes: Production and release

+The film was produced by New York production company GreeneStreet Films, with financial backing from United Artists, the Coen brothers and Mel Gibson's company Icon Entertainment International.

+Release

-Produced by upcoming New York production company GreeneStreet Films, with financial backing from United Artists, the Coen brothers and Mel Gibson's company Icon Entertainment International, Romance & Cigarettes premiered at the Venice Film Festival on September 6, 2005, followed by a showing at the Toronto International Film Festival a week later.
+Romance & Cigarettes premiered at the Venice Film Festival on September 6, 2005, followed by a showing at the Toronto International Film Festival a week later.

 It was first released in the United Kingdom and Ireland on March 24, 2006, quickly followed by a number of other European countries in March and April 2006.
 In the United States the film got a limited release on September 7, 2007, distributed by director Turturro himself, although it was originally intended that United Artists should handle the US distribution.

 UA still owns a financial stake in this film, but the main underlying rights are currently with Icon.

 Reception

-Romance & Cigarettes has received mixed reviews; on Rotten Tomatoes, as of June 2020, it has a score of 52%.
-The website's critic's consensus reads, "This movie musical aims for fun and modern, but Romance and Cigarettes is too scattered and uneven to achieve either."
+Romance & Cigarettes has received mixed reviews.

 On April 27, 2008, the film was screened at the 10th Annual Ebertfest, in Champaign, Illinois.
 Ebertfest is Roger Ebert's film festival near his hometown of Urbana, Illinois.
 Aida Turturro and Tricia Brouk were scheduled to attend the event.
-Ebert gave the film 4 stars out of 4.
+Ebert gave the film four stars out of four.